Low carb Indian lamb stew

 - 2 2 bok choy, split into halves

-- ½ cup 125 ml sour cream
+- ½ cup 120 ml

-- Layer meat and vegetables in a clay pot that has been soaked for half an hour or in your slow cooker.
+- Add all of the ingredients for the stew to the soaked clay pot or your slow cooker.
 Place the marrow bone in the middle.

-The spices in this dish go nicely with the rich lamb meat.
-But it's perfectly fine to use beef or pork.
-Consider mixing different kinds of meat.
-Use marrow bone and pork spare ribs that are less lean than for example roast beef or pork roast.
+The spices in this dish go nicely with the rich lamb meat, but it's perfectly fine to use beef or pork.
+Consider combining different kinds of meat.
+Use marrow bone and pork spare ribs that are less lean than, for example, roast beef or pork roast.